 Potential complications of breast reduction surgery

-All surgical procedures carry some level of risk.
-Here are some of the most common complications associated with breast reduction.
+All surgical procedures have some risk.
+Here are some common problems with breast reduction.

 There’s a risk that you might not be happy with the end result.
+Breasts are not symmetrical, and surgery can make differences between your breasts more pronounced.
 You also need to bear in mind that the shape of your breasts will change over time as a natural result of ageing.
-Pregnancy and changes in weight will also change how your breasts look.
+Pregnancy, breastfeeding and changes in weight will also alter how your breasts look.

 How much is breast reduction surgery in the UK?

-As a cosmetic procedure, breast reduction isn't typically be available through private medical insurance.
+As a cosmetic procedure, breast reduction is not typically be available through private medical insurance.
 You’ll usually need to self-fund this treatment.
 Breast reduction costs in the UK vary.

 For more information, you can read our guide on self-pay.